luttje/laravel-scoped-views/README.md

 This package can scope view/component styles by pre-processing (s)css files.
 With "to scope" we mean that styles specified in a child component won't leak out into the rest of the page.

-When Laravel Mix `npm run dev/watch/prod` is run a unique attribute is applied to each selector.
+When Laravel Mix is run (`npm run dev`/`watch`/`prod`) a unique attribute is prefixed to each selector.
 The same attribute is added to the component.

 ![](.github/resulting-html.png)